KeavinMoore/WaterEvolution_SuperEarths/README.md

 # MO-cycling-loss Model

 Python model of water exchange on Earth-like planets of mass between 1-10 Earth masses orbiting an M-dwarf star.
+The study has been accepted for publication in The Astrophysical journal, and is currently available as [Moore et al.(2024)](https://arxiv.org/abs/2406.19923).

 ## Model Requirements